SafuhSa/Sinuous-Js-game/readme.md

   canvasEl.height = window.innerHeight / 1.58;
 ```
 ### Start, pause, restart!!
-The Game having one event listener for any clicks on any buttons wether was it mutes, pause, or even restart the game with multiple if statements to determine the appropriate action.
+The Game have one EventListener for any clicks on any buttons wether it was mutes, pause, or even restart the game with multiple if statements to determine the appropriate action.
 ```
 document.addEventListener('click', function (event) {
     if (event.target.classList.contains("start")) {}